quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists/SchuzaksUniversalFilter.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* SchuzaksUniversalFilter List Unavailable To Download.
+Thu Apr 26 00:21:37 UTC 2018
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
 ## Checking File Size
 * SchuzaksUniversalFilter List Was An Empty File After Download.
-Wed Apr 25 20:30:41 UTC 2018
+Thu Apr 26 00:21:37 UTC 2018
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* SchuzaksUniversalFilter List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Thu Apr 26 00:21:37 UTC 2018